It takes about a week for her “egg factory” to shut down so it is possible to have a new real egg or two after putting in your dummy eggs.

 Wait until she loses interest!

 Removing eggs too soon will stimulate laying to replace them.
-Ideally your bird will loose interest in the dummy eggs within 6 weeks.
+Ideally your bird will lose interest in the dummy eggs within 6 weeks.
 We advise removing dummy eggs after 6 weeks.
 Leaving them in longer may render them ineffective for the next clutch.

 You can try removing them at any time Watch to see if your hen starts acting upset by crying or running back and forth.
 If this behavior does not stop within 15 minutes, put her nest back in the cage, she is not ready to release her eggs yet.